Tax season is about to start in a less than two weeks. Jan. 27, in case you forgot.

 - IRA, pension, annuity and Social Security distributions and any taxable portions of those retirement funds.

-Back on Form 1040 is how much you received in capital gains (or losses).
+Also returning to Form 1040 is how much you received in capital gains (or losses).
 Last year, you reported this on Schedule 1.
 This filing season it's on line 6 of the 2019 Form 1040.

 The most noticeable thing about this latest 1040, however, is that you get a look at the TCJA's expanded standard deduction amounts on the new first page of the tax return.